Updated Jan 10, 2023

 |Commerical Loan Programs||For government and commercial solar installations in Arkansas, there are various programs to help improve overall rates and availability of funds.||None|

 Property taxes will increase with the installation of a solar system in Arkansas.
 Unfortunately, Arkansas does not do much to help homeowners with these increasing costs.
-The rate at which your taxes will increase is typically not the full amount of the cost of the system, but you can expect to see about a 4% increase in taxes with this new solar power system in place.
+The rate at which your taxes will increase is typically not the full amount of the cost of the system, but you can expect a 4% increase in taxes with this new solar power system in place.

 Arkansas net metering creates more energy than your home needs and supplies some of that energy back to a utility company.
 One of the great things about net metering is that it allows you to prepare for a cloudy day or a summer afternoon when you may want to turn down the air conditioner.

-Arkansas net metering is one of the incentives that is helping people become more interested in this solar energy process.
+In Arkansas, net metering is one of the incentives that is helping people become more interested in this solar energy process.

 The United States Department of Agriculture offers a REAP grant or Rural Energy for America program.
 This is in place to help you secure a loan for renewable energy resources.
 If you supply your contact information to the USDA, they will help ensure loan financing and grant funding for agricultural producers.
-The process is laid out clearly for you, but you must do it before the installation of your system.
+The process is laid out clearly for you, but you must do it before installing your system.

 In addition, small rural businesses can also access these resources for installing or upgrading renewable energy systems.
 With this USDA REAP grant, you won’t have to search for funding or try to negotiate; simply lay out your plans, and the USDA will tell you what is available.
 PACE financing is another option that commercial businesses need to look into.

 Net metering is also available at the commercial level for Arkansas businesses and property owners.
-Net metering for commercial and governmental institutions not only helps with energy efficiency, but it can also make the building more sustainable long term.
+Net metering for commercial and governmental institutions not only helps with energy efficiency but it can also make the building more sustainable long term.

-Solar is worth it in Arkansas because of the long-term savings on your electric bill and the ability to produce your own clean energy for your home.
+Solar is worth it in Arkansas because of the long-term savings on your electric bill and the ability to produce clean energy for your home.
 The sun is a tremendous resource, and it is underutilized.
 Solar power initiatives continue to pop up from the federal, state, and local levels, so solar only becomes more and more worth it.